zackhanni/soundslikesoma/_services/recording-studios.md

 ## Hip Hop Recording Studio

-Due to our proximity in Philadelphia, we have the opportunity to work with the city's many great up and coming rappers, singers, and musicians.
-Especially in regards to RnB, this this studio has been able to explore new techniques and continue to adapt to fusing and growing genres.
-So when someone asks if were just another Philly hip hop recording studio, we can say that we do not define ourselves to just 1 style of music.
+Due to our proximity to Philadelphia, we have the opportunity to work with the city's many great up-and-coming rappers, singers, and musicians.
+Especially with regard to RnB, this studio has been able to explore new techniques and continue to adapt to fusing and growing genres.
+So when someone asks if we are just another Philly hip hop recording studio, we can say that we do not define ourselves to just 1 style of music.

 We work in all genres including Electronic, House, Funk, Alternative, Pop, Bluegrass, Gospel, and more!
-By working with such a variety of clients on a day to day basis, we are able to combine ideas and mixing techniques when it comes to producing a song.
-We work closely with out music clients to build a work of art the artist and out studio can be proud of.
+By working with such a variety of clients on a day-to-day basis, we are able to combine ideas and mixing techniques when it comes to producing a song.
+We work closely with our music clients to build a work of art the artist and our studio can be proud of.

-I hope that in the years to come, that we can all look back and see out contribution to the 'Philly Sound'.
+I hope that in the years to come, that we can all look back and see our contribution to the 'Philly Sound'.

 ## Music Recording Studios